Energy in Singapore: Natural Gas

 In 2019, around 95 per cent of Singapore's electricity is produced using piped or liquefied natural gas (LNG).
 Natural gas remains a key fuel for Singapore's power generation as it scales up efforts to harness solar and develop other low-carbon technologies.

 In 2025, electricity generation in Singapore via natural gas remained at 95 percent.

 Nuclear Power

 In 2012, Singapore conducted a pre-feasibility study on the deployment of nuclear energy in Singapore but was deemed unsuitable for Singapore.

 During the 2024 Budget speech by Deputy Prime Minister and Finance Minister Lawrence Wong, did not rule out using nuclear energy as a source of electricity in Singapore.
 During the 2025 Budget speech by Prime Minister Lawrence Wong, he said Singapore had already signed agreements with the United States on civil nuclear cooperation and also planned to work with other countries with capabilities and experience in civilian nuclear power, especially small modular reactors (SMRs).
-Various government agencies, such as EMA, had conducted visits to international organisations and partners on nuclear energy such as the International Atomic Energy Agency, United Kingdom Atomic Energy Authority and the Max Planck Society.
+Various government agencies, such as EMA, had conducted visits to international organisations and partners on nuclear energy such as the International Atomic Energy Agency (IAEA), United Kingdom Atomic Energy Authority and the Max Planck Society.

+On 19 May 2026, Prime Minister Lawrence Wong announced that Singapore will be preparing for IAEA's Integrated Nuclear Infrastructure Review beginning in 2027.
+The Ministry of Trade and Industry, Ministry of Sustainability and the Environment, EMA and National Environment Agency (NEA) also released a joint statement that Singapore will start the first of three phases of the nuclear readiness review.
+Wong also said that this does not means Singapore had decided to deploy nuclear energy and that regardless whether Singapore is assessed to be suitable in Phrase 1 of the review, the review would be valuable with the possibility of use of nuclear energy in Southeast Asia.